BakkerGames/GRIF/DETAILS.md

 `#GAMEOVER;` immediately terminates the game.
 No further processing is done or messages displayed.

 `#ASK;` will ask the player to enter a value.
 The messages about this should already have been displayed.
 The prompt will be shown and the answer pushed to InChannel but not parsed.
 This is used for Yes/No questions or more detailed ones.

+`#ENTER;` will wait for the player to press ENTER.
+The messages about this should already have been displayed.
+If they type anything, it is ignored.

+`#EXISTS;` will check if the default save file exists.
+It returns `true` or `false` into the InChannel.

+`#EXISTSNAME;` will check if the specified save file name exists.
+It returns `true` or `false` into the InChannel.

 `#SAVE;` will save the current game state to the default save file `save.dat`.
 See above for path info.
 It will overwrite the file if it already exists.